CTRI ACHIEVE

 It is important for clients to develop an understanding of their anxiety as a malfunctioning protective instinct that they can learn to regulate.

-Explain Anxiety
+2. Explain Disordered Anxiety

 It is important for clients to develop an understanding of their anxiety as a malfunctioning protective instinct that they can learn to regulate.
 Understanding the biology of anxiety and the fear response is often the first step in reducing distress and avoidant behaviour.
 It helps to explain that the fear response, triggered by an imagined or future threat, is the same reaction that is triggered by an immediate danger.
-Stress hormones are released that work to focus attention on the threat and ready physiological processes for fight, flight, or freeze.
-It can be said that with anxiety, the alarm system is working extremely well, but it’s in the wrong place at the wrong time, like a smoke detector over a toaster, creating a false alarm.

 Helping clients understand this process and relating it to their experience of anxiety is extremely effective in reducing distress and addressing behaviours that maintain and reinforce disordered anxiety.

-Build Physiological Awareness
+3. Build Physiological Awareness

 The physical symptoms of anxiety usually create discomfort and distress.
 As a result, clients commonly set a goal of never feeling anxious again.
 However, it is important for clients to understand that it’s normal to feel anxious, just as it’s normal to feel hungry – it’s not always comfortable, but it isn’t dangerous.
 Anxiety sensations, like hunger pangs, are built-in signalling mechanisms, drawing attention and focus to internal functioning and important external events.